Vladg24YT/vladg24yt.github.io/README.md

 # About

 Hi, I'm Vladislav Gorskii, also known as Vlad The Mountain or Vladg24YT.
-I'm a beginner self-taught coder in Java, Lua, C++.
-I also know a bit of C, Python, C# and JavaScript.
+I'm a beginner self-taught coder in Java, Lua, C++, JavaScript and TypeScript.
+I also know a bit of C and Python.
 Sometimes I translate apps.

 [![Vladg24YT's GitHub stats](https://github-readme-stats.vercel.app/api?username=Vladg24YT&include_all_commits=true&show_icons=true&theme=gruvbox)](https://github.com/anuraghazra/github-readme-stats)